 Fresh Watermelon in Georgia

 Nothing says summertime like a juicy and ripe slice of watermelon!
-First cultivated in Africa thousands of years ago, watermelon has become a staple of summer food and has become the most-consumed melon in the United States.
+First cultivated in Africa thousands of years ago, watermelon has become a staple summer food and the most-consumed melon in the United States.

 Our family has been growing watermelons for several years, but our crop isn't ready for harvest until August, unlike melons grown in South Georgia.